-A 12-month professional learning programme (PL) that provides leadership opportunities at whole school level while seeking to improve the way in which STEM is delivered in secondary schools.
-Over the course of the programme participants will receive input across a number of areas including STEM policy, leadership in schools, Health and Safety and more.
-Participants will also complete a practitioner enquiry and present their findings at a showcase event at the end of the programme.
-The Leadership in STEM programme is open to secondary practitioners from classroom level through to senior management.
+A 12-month professional learning (PL) programme that provides leadership opportunities at whole school level, developing the leadership skills and experiences of participants, while seeking to improve the way in which STEM is delivered in their school.
+Over the course of the programme participants will receive input across several areas including National STEM policy, leadership in schools, Health and Safety, carrying out Self evaluations of their centre and more.
+Course participants will also complete a Critical Collaborative Professional Enquiry (CCPE) on a subject of their, with direction and support from external professional in academia.
+They will present their findings at a showcase event at the end of the programme to the other cohort delegates.
+The Leadership in STEM programme is open to all primary and secondary practitioners from classroom level through to senior management.

 Participating practitioners will complete 6 Units over the year:

-*Unit 6 comprises a series of short professional learning outcomes, all with a different focus, that will further participants’ knowledge and understanding across a range of areas.
+*Unit 6 comprises a series of short professional learning outcomes, all with a different focus, which will further participants’ knowledge and understanding across a range of areas.
 A minimum of six outcomes must be completed with some mandatory for all.
-These courses can be taken at any time across the duration of the programme.
+These courses can be undertaken at any stage across the duration of the programme.

 Some of the activities involved in this course are: